ScanMountGoat/Smush-Material-Research/docs/content/introduction/_index.md

 weight = 0
 insert_anchor_links = "right"
 +++
-The tutorials, demos, and other documentation for rendering in Smash Ultimate can be accessed from the top navigation menu.
+The tutorials, demos, and other documentation for rendering in Smash Ultimate can be accessed from the navigation menu.
 Many of these pages contain interactive demos using WebGL, which should work on most computers, phones, and tablets.
-The [Col](col), [PRM](prm), and [NOR](nor) texture pages are a good starting point.
+The [Col](/col), [PRM](/prm), and [NOR](/nor) texture pages are a good starting point.
 Click the search icon to search any of the pages on this site.

 The main [Github repository](https://github.com/ScanMountGoat/Smush-Material-Research) contains documentation pages that serve as quick references for material parameters, texture types, etc. The documentation pages are updated more frequently than the website but contain less detailed explanations.